ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2018-03-26-linux-config.md

 $ ssh -p 9999 yzy@localhost
 ```

+where `yzy` is the name of my account on VM.

 # Reference

 - \[1\] - [How do I enable the shared clipboard in VirtualBox?](https://superuser.com/questions/42134/how-do-i-enable-the-shared-clipboard-in-virtualbox)